brillout/wildcard-api/docs/readme.template.md

 // The following endpoint allows a to-do item's text to be modified only by its author.

 endpoints.updateTodoText = async function(todoId, newText) {
-  // The user is not logged-in — we abort. if( !this.user ) return;
+  // The user is not logged in — we abort. if( !this.user ) return;

   const todo = await db.getTodo(todoId);